Crypto taxes in Italy 2026: rates, filing, legalization

 Crypto bought during Italian residency

 Provide contracts, purchase receipts.
-Profit is calculated normally: sale price minus purchase price.
-Everything is taxed at the 2026 rates (33% / 26%).
+Gains are calculated normally: sale price minus purchase price.
+All is taxed at the current 2026 rates (33% / 26%).

 3

-Crypto received from sale of an asset (apartment, car)
+Crypto obtained from sale of an asset (apartment, car)

-You need supporting documents for the asset sale.
-If the asset was previously declared — there is no tax on the "conversion" into crypto.
-But upon subsequent sale of the crypto, the gain is taxed normally.
+You need supporting documents of the asset sale.
+If the asset was previously declared — converting it into crypto does not trigger a tax.
+But on a subsequent sale of the crypto the gain is taxed normally.

 Didn’t declare before — how to legalize